sylvainbx/rust-book-fr/FRENCH/src/ch08-02-strings.md

 using `push`</span>
 -->

-<span class="caption">Encart 8-17 : Ajout d'un caractère à la valeur d'une
+<span class="caption">Encart 8-17 : Ajout d'un unique caractère à la valeur d'une
 `String` en utilisant `push`</span>

 <!--
 As a result of this code, `s` will contain `lol`.
 -->

-Après exécution de ce code, `s` va contiendra `lol`.
+Après exécution de ce code, `s` contiendra `lol`.

 <!--
 #### Concatenation with the `+` Operator or the `format!` Macro